 6) Rolled Chords are Ornaments

 Lastly, we have rolled chords.
 We oftentimes see a chord written with the big squiggly line next to it.
 We have this a lot in guitar music.
 We just have a rolled chord of some sort.
 And so it’s typical to put this on the beat, and just play it however.
-Just throw in in there.
+Just throw in there.

-Many guitarist don’t actually think about rolled chords as ornaments.
+Many guitarists don’t actually think about rolled chords as ornaments.
 But really, they are.
 So depending on what note you want to roll to, especially if there is a melody note in the rolled chord, the question is whether or not the note is part of a line.

 If at least one of the notes can connect to a line, it adds interest to the rolled chord.
 So then instead of actually just playing it all at one time, what if we structure the roll, just like the other ornaments we just spoke about?